 Maxine Waters: Unapologetically For The People

-In recent news headlines, I’ve seen her stand tall against President Trump and his allies and essentially try to do what is right for the every day man and woman.
-So that piqued my interest even more and decided to find out for myself.
+In recent news headlines, I’ve seen her stand tall against President Trump and his allies by essentially trying to do what is right for the every day man and woman.

 Waters was born 1938 in Kinloch, Missouri, the daughter of Velma Lee (née Moore) and Remus Carr.
 Fifth out of thirteen children, Waters was raised by her single mother once her father left the family when Maxine was two.
 She graduated from Vashon High School in St. Louis, and moved with her family to Los Angeles, California, in 1961.
 She worked in a garment factory and as a telephone operator before being hired as an assistant teacher with the Head Start program at Watts in 1966.
 She later enrolled at Los Angeles State College (now California State University, Los Angeles) and graduated with a sociology degree in 1970.

 In 1973, she went to work as chief deputy to City Councilman David S. Cunningham, Jr..
 Waters entered the California State Assembly in 1976.
 While in the assembly she worked for the divestment of state pension funds from any businesses active in South Africa, a country then operating under the policy of apartheid, and helped pass legislation within the guidelines of the divestment campaign’s Sullivan Principles.

 According to her website, the current issues Congresswoman Waters and her legislature focus on are: